HuyLeDac/RAG_ATAM_Tool/docs/README.md

     python backend/create_database.py
     ```

-1. Run **query.py** to run the analysis process of the example file (backend/inputs/example1).
+1. Run **query.py** to run the analysis process.
+Type the folder name of the folder in the backend/inputs directorys.

     ```bash
-    python backend/query.py
+    python backend/query.py (enter folder name)
     ```

 ## Updates

+### Update 13.11.2024

+- query.py can now format the responses from the LLM into json.
+- stored in backend/respones/responses.json

 ### Update 11.11.2024